ozwillo/ozwillo-doc/_includes/4-user-authentication.md

 You will [soon](#ref-4-3-1) see that you ask Ozwillo to authenticate users against a `client_id`.
 Since this in an [outcome](#ref-3-2-1) of the provisioning process, you should implement provisioning first.

-In the case that what you offer is not an instantiable application, but a unique and singleton one, your product may be considered as a service, and you may ask for a `client_id` to <a mailto="providers@ozwillo.com">providers@ozwillo.com</a>.
+In the particular case where what you offer is not an instantiable application, but a unique and singleton one, your product may be considered as a service, and you may ask for a `client_id` to <a mailto="providers@ozwillo.com">providers@ozwillo.com</a>.

 ### Authorization code flow
 {: #ref-4-3}